-It is extremely important that you are always in complete control of the weight, but it makes no sense to say, for example, that each concentric phase should be performed in 4 seconds.
-Because reps 1 through 3 will obviously be quicker than reps 4 through 7.
+You must always be in complete control of the weight, but it makes no sense to say, for example, that each concentric phase should be performed in 4 seconds.
+Because reps 1 through 3 will be quicker than agents 4 through 7.

 The eccentric phase is different and can be assigned a basic time frame to be completed in.

 Do not underestimate the importance of the lowering phase.
-In fact, some studies show that more muscle breakdown actually occurs on the eccentric phase rather than the concentric phase.
+Some studies show that more muscle breakdown occurs in the eccentric phase rather than the concentric phase.

-the most important factor when it comes to this part of the rep is that you are in complete control of the weight at all times.
-Since your muscles are about 2 1/2 times stronger on the eccentric phase you will never reach muscular failure on this portion of the lift.
+The most important factor in this part of the rep is that you are in complete control of the weight at all times.
+In addition, since your muscles are about 2 1/2 times stronger in the eccentric phase, you will never reach muscular failure on this portion of the lift.

 That being said, you should aim to lower the weight in 2 to 3 seconds.
-You don’t have to go with the super slow mentality, but just make sure you lower the weight in good form and in a controlled manner.
+You don’t have to go with the super slow mentality, but make sure you reduce the weight in good form and a controlled manner.

 The reality is that some sets will tax you very heavily and force you to rest longer, while others won’t have as great of an effect.

-It all depends on which exercise you’re performing, how much weight you are moving and how you are feeling on any given day.
+It all depends on which exercise you’re performing, how much weight you are moving, and how you feel on any given day.

-A set of squats is obviously going to take more out of you than a set of dumbbell presses will, while a set of dumbbell presses will take more out of you than a set of tricep pushdowns will.
+A set of squats will take more out of you than a bunch of dumbbell presses will, while a set of dumbbell presses will take more out of you than a set of tricep pushdowns will.

 In short, larger compound exercises will require a longer rest time between sets, while smaller compound exercises will need less rest.

-You should rest as long as you need to in order to feel fully recovered from the previous set and to where you’ll be able to execute the next set with maximum proficiency.
+It would help if you rested as long as you need to feel fully recovered from the previous set and to where you’ll be able to execute the next set with maximum proficiency.

-If that means resting 3 minutes after a set of squats, 2 minutes after a set of dumbbell rows or 1.5 minutes after a set of lateral raises, that is completely fine.
+If that means resting 3 minutes after a set of squats, 2 minutes after a set of dumbbell rows, or 1.5 minutes after a set of lateral raises, that is completely fine.
 As you progress and improve your physique, you can recover from strenuous exercises much faster.

-You should simply listen to your body and perform your next set once you feel both physically and mentally prepared to perform that set with optimal strength and focus.
+You should listen to your body and perform your next set once you feel physically and mentally prepared to complete that set with optimal strength and focus.

 As you already know, building muscle is about progressive overload.

-If you perform your next set before you allow yourself to fully recover from the previous set, you’re ultimately selling yourself short by decreasing your performance and minimizing muscular overload.
+If you perform your next set before you allow yourself to recover from the previous set fully, you’re ultimately selling yourself short by decreasing your performance and minimizing muscular overload.

-Intentionally using a shorter, pre determined resting time between sets is certainly useful if your weight lifting goals revolve around improving muscular endurance or cardiovascular health, but in the world of muscle hypertrophy and strength this simply doesn’t apply.
+Intentionally using a shorter, predetermined resting time between sets is undoubtedly useful if your weight lifting goals revolve around improving muscular endurance or cardiovascular health.
+Still, in the world of muscle hypertrophy and strength, this doesn’t apply.

-If you want to maximize the effectiveness of your training sessions, stop worrying about specific workout rest times and just listen to your body.
+If you want to maximize the effectiveness of your training sessions, stop worrying about specific workout rest times, and listen to your body.

-In the interest of efficiency, just make sure that you aren’t taking any more rest time than really needed by ensuring that you start the next set as soon as you feel ready to do so.
-Otherwise, your workouts may drag on for an unnecessary amount of time and you’ll end up spending a lot more time in the gym than you really need to.
+In the interest of efficiency, ensure that you aren’t taking any more rest time than needed by providing that you start the next set as soon as you feel ready to do so.
+Otherwise, your workouts may drag on for an unnecessary amount of time, and you’ll end up spending a lot more time in the gym than you need to.

 Warming Up Before Lifting.